-- a) An upgraded and new transport corridor with four lanes, including public transport and active transport facilities. - b) Associated works including intersections, bridges, embankments, retaining, culverts, stormwater management systems and realignment of Tui Street. - c) Changes to local roads, where the proposed work intersects with local roads. - d) Construction activities, including vegetation removal, construction compounds, lay down areas, bridge works area, construction traffic management and the re-grade of driveways.
+- a) Upgrading and widening Waihoehoe Road to provide two lanes and active transport facilities. - b) Associated works including intersections, embankments, retaining, culverts and stormwater management systems. - c) Changes to local roads, where the proposed work intersects with local roads. - d) Construction activities, including vegetation removal, construction compounds, lay down areas, construction traffic management and the re-grade of driveways.

-4. THE NATURE OF THE PROPOSED CONDITIONS THAT WOULD APPLY ARE:
+4 THE NATURE OF THE PROPOSED CONDITIONS THAT WOULD APPLY ARE: